guidominguesnk/scss-boilerplate/README.md

 ```

 **Margin Utility** `margin.scss`
-This mixin collection provides a versatile set of utility mixins for handling margin properties.
-It allows you to easily set margin values for all sides, individual sides, or both horizontal and vertical margins.
+A versatile set of utility mixins for handling margin properties, facilitating easy adjustment of margin values for all sides, individual sides, or both horizontal and vertical margins.
 ```scss
 .element {
   @include m(4);